spartancmd/DataBase/README.md

 ### Work with data base manually
-The data base is made to work with .csv files.
+The data base is made to work with binary files.

 After initializing the data base you should manually load the file contant via `db.load(filePath)`